 Research, journeys and strategy

-This holistic view enabled a perspective that highlighted overall strategic opportunities, as well as tactical executions – all of which offered substantial advantages over competitors.
+This holistic view enabled a perspective not only revealed a solution for useful changes to a car configurator component – but also highlighted overall strategic opportunities, as well as tactical executions – all of which offered substantial advantages over competitors.

 Audi was considering changes to a Car Configurator component within it’s web and mobile portals.
 Car Configurators are common to auto manufacturer web experiences and were believed by Audi to be a key part of the user journey and highly valued by visitors.